lharriscoble/lharriscoble.github.io/_pages/about.md

 I hold a Master of Sustainable Development Practice from the University of Florida.
 My academic background also includes a bachelor’s degree in Ecology from Columbia University.
 Before beginning my PhD, I worked as a project and research assistant with the USAID-funded Feed the Future Innovation Lab for Livestock Systems, where I supported research on livestock systems and development.

 Outside of my research, I enjoy cooking, painting, and jogging.
-I also dabble in science communication by posting maps on the.crop.geographer instagram page.
+I also dabble in science communication by posting maps on @the.crop.geographer instagram page.